mongodb/mongo-cxx-driver/etc/third_party_vulnerabilities.md

 This document tracks vulnerabilities in 3rd party dependencies that directly affect the MongoDB C++ Driver standard release product.

 > [!IMPORTANT]
 > The "standard release product" is defined as the set of files which are _installed_ by a configuration, build, and install of the MongoDB C++ Driver.
 This includes static/shared library files, header files, and packaging files for supported build configurations.
-Vulnerabilities for 3rd party dependencies that are bundled with or required by the standard release product are reported in this document.
+Vulnerabilities for 3rd party dependencies that are bundled with the standard release product are reported in this document.
 >
 > The release distribution tarball (`.tar.gz`) and corresponding digital signature (`.tar.gz.asc`) which are uploaded to GitHub as release assets are also considered part of the standard release product.
 >